straut12/sj4u-gh/_pages/ref/linux/vnc-ssh.md

 * Go to github, then profile, settings, SSH key, new key and paste the key here.
 * Now github can authenticate your local PC.

+**Enable ssh Key Authentication for a Server/PC**
 If enabling keys for ssh to a server or another PC you paste the key into the server's authorized_keys file.
 The best way to do this is using the ssh-copy-id tool.
 Example below.
 * ```$ ssh-copy-id user-name@ipaddress```
 * It will reply with the RSA fingerprint and confirm you want to add it the list of known hosts.

 * Or you can manually copy/paste the RSA key and paste it in the authorized_key file.
-* ```$ sudo nano ~/.ssh/authorized_keys``` (I have found this file is not always in the same location)
+* ```$ sudo nano ~/.ssh/authorized_keys```
 * Paste the public key into the file and make sure it is on a single line.
 ```console
 ssh-rsa AAB34NJD34987...
 ```

-**SSH Enable Keys (Disable the Default PasswordAuthentication)**
-For connecting to a remote PC/server.
 By default ssh only uses password authentication.
 For the remote PC/server to require keys instead of just a password you need to update the sshd_config file
 ```$ sudo nano /etc/ssh/sshd_config```
 Uncomment the PasswordAuthentication line and set it to No